BuildOnViction/gitbook/faq/products/tomowallet.md

 ### **What is TomoWallet?
 Where can I download it?**

-TomoWallet is the official mobile wallet for TomoChain that stores the TOMO native coin and tokens issued on TomoChain.
+TomoWallet is the official mobile wallet for Viction that stores the VIC native coin and tokens issued on Viction.
 TomoWallet also allows users to vote for Masternodes and track rewards.

 TomoWallet is available for iOS and Web.

-#### [iOS Download](https://itunes.apple.com/us/app/tomo-wallet/id1436476145?mt=8) | [TomoWallet Web](https://wallet.tomochain.com/) <a href="#android-download" id="android-download"></a>
+#### [iOS Download](https://itunes.apple.com/us/app/tomo-wallet/id1436476145?mt=8) | [TomoWallet Web](https://wallet.Viction.com/) <a href="#android-download" id="android-download"></a>

 ### **What tokens/coins does TomoWallet support?**

-The TomoWallet supports native TOMO on the TomoChain Mainnet and all tokens on the TomoChain platform including TRC20, TRC21 and TRC721.
+The TomoWallet supports native VIC on the Viction Mainnet and all tokens on the Viction platform including TRC20, TRC21 and TRC721.

 ### Does TomoWallet support multiple address?